damianogiusti/hilt-fragment-rule/README.md

 ## Setup

-Unlike the installation phases, for setting up the test environment is pretty easy.
+Unlike the installation phases, setting up the test environment is pretty easy.

 1) Setup your test runner: